akaunderr/ocmod3-product-date-added/README.md

 # Product Date Added

 ## Description
-Opencart 3 extension (OCMOD) that allows to edit date when product was originally added.
+Opencart 3 extension module (OCMOD) that allows to edit date when product was originally added.

 Have been tested with 3.0.2.0 only, but should work with other OC 3.x versions.